sealfur/sealfur-com/src/about.md

 ---
-title: 'About Sealfur'
+title: "About Sealfur"
-description: 'About Sealfur (the website) and Joshua Kinal (its author).'
+description: "About Sealfur (the website) and Joshua Kinal (its author)."
-layout: 'layouts/home.html'
+layout: "layouts/home.html"
 intro:
-  subtitle: 'The domain was short and available.'
+  subtitle: "The domain was short and available."
 ---

 <!-- Find information about designer, writer, broadcaster, podcaster and eternal dilettante, Joshua Kinal. -->